 2004 - Began purchasing enough renewable energy to power chairlifts.

 2008 - Began purchasing enough wind power renewable energy credits to offset 100% of electricity use.

 2011 - Installed a solar array and vertical wind turbine, which are expected to produce 30,000 kWh's annually.

-Half of our fleet has been replaced with 4-stroke rather than 2-stroke engines, which reduces pollutants and greenhouse gases.
-One department reduced their gas consumption by 1,000 gallons in one year.
+Over 50% of our snowmobile fleet has been replaced with 4-stroke rather than 2-stroke engines, which reduces pollutants and greenhouse gases.
+Because of this upgrade one of our departments reduced their gas consumption by 1,000 gallons in one year.

 2004 - Initiated a ‘no idle’ policy for all vehicles.

 A professor at Dartmouth’s Thayer College of Engineering found that for every hour spent idling, a vehicle discharges 9.7 pounds of carbon emissions (diesel engines emit 19 pounds).
 Multiply that by 15 or 20 cars, buses and SUV’s in the drop-off area of most ski resorts and the carbon emissions add up!

 2005 - Began using B20 bio-diesel in 100% of our diesel powered vehicles and equipment.
 The use of bio-diesel has avoided the release of 2,033 tons of CO2 into the atmosphere over the last eight years.